dclab-skku/dclab-skku.github.io/docs/_members/sungeol_baek.md

 github: sunggeol
 ---

-Sun Geol Baek (백선걸) received the B.S. degree in Computer Science and Engineering from Konkuk University in 2006.
-He is currently a M.S. student at Sungkyunkwan University, and a software engineer of Hyundai Motors Group.
+Sungeol Baek (백선걸) received the B.S. degree in Computer Science and Engineering from Konkuk University in 2006.
+He is currently a software engineer at Hyundai Motors Group.
 His research interests include database systems, graph databases, and query processing.